 - Beat eggs for 5 minutes until very light and fluffy (I use a stand mixer for this).
 Add in cooled, melted butter, sour cream, xylitol, and vanilla extract .
 Mix thoroughly.
 Stir coconut flour, almond flour, and baking powder together and add to wet ingredients, stirring until well combined.
 Fold in blueberries.

-- Scoop batter into lined-muffin tin and bake at 350 F for 20 minutes, or until toothpick comes out clean.
+- Scoop batter into the lined-muffin tin and bake at 350 F for 20 minutes, or until a toothpick comes out clean.